-The content of this paper is the following: Section 2 is devoted to the model presentation and the first steps of the classical study by exhibiting and solving the equation of motion for free fields for the dynamical Boulatov model in D=3.
-Then Section 3 thoroughly undertakes the Noether theorem for translation and dilatation symmetries for a 1D GFT as a guiding path for more complicated higher rank GFTs.
+The content of this paper is the following: Section 2 is devoted to the model presentation and the first steps of the classical study: we solve the equation of motion for free fields for the dynamical Boulatov model in D = 3.
+Section 3 thoroughly undertakes the Noether theorem for translation and dilatation symmetries for a 1D GFT as a guiding example for more complicated higher rank GFTs.
 Section 4 discusses the same symmetries for general GFTs.
-Section 5 deals with the colored models and their particular characteristics.
+Section 5 deals with colored models and their particular characteristics.
 Section 6 summarizes our results and also provides outlooks of this work.
-Finally, a very detailed appendix collects the proofs of our claims and useful identities invoked along the text.
+Finally, a detailed appendix collects the proofs of our claims and useful identities invoked along the text.